 - Click your profile photo

-- Select Remove me from this Organization
+- Select Remove me from this organization

-If you are an Organization Member, this will remove your Organization affiliated email address from your Asana account.
+If you are an organization member, this will remove your organization affiliated email address from your Asana account.
 Before leaving, be sure to first add a personal email address to your account so that you can continue to access your Asana account.

-Removing a corporate email address from your account will subsequently remove you from the Organization.
+Removing a corporate email address from your account will subsequently remove you from the organization.

-Remove someone from an Organization
+Removing someone from an organization

-- You must be an Organization Member
+- You must be an organization member

-- Hover over the Team name in the sidebar
+- Hover over the team name in the sidebar

-- Click the gear icon
+- Click the three dot icon

 - Select Edit Team Settings